hydrobeam/website/content/tech/iwd_arch.md

 And you're in!

-## Troubleshooting
+## Tips

 - Make sure everything in the config file is spelled correctly!

+- Connecting to non-eduroam networks is much simpler, you just need the password to your network!

-- Also, when connecting to simpler networks, `iwd` will automatically generate these config files at `/var/lib/iwd/name_of_network.type_of_network`
+- When connecting to other networks, `iwd` will automatically generate config files at `/var/lib/iwd/name_of_network.type_of_network`

 ### Investigating Errors:

-When connecting to a network and it seems to arbitrarily not work, you can use:
+When connecting to a network and it seems to inexplicably not work, you can use:

 ```bash
 systemctl status iwd